awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/api-reference.md

         {"shape":"InvalidSnsTopicArnException"},
         {"shape":"UnauthorizedOperationException"}
       ],
-      "documentation":"&lt;p>Initiates a build that installs the specified Marketplace product on the source AMI, creating a new AMI in the same region.&lt;/p>"
+      "documentation":"<p>Initiates a build that installs the specified Marketplace product on the source AMI, creating a new AMI in the same region.</p>"
     }
   },
   "shapes":{